Kobe Mosque

 The Kōbe Mosque (神戸モスク), also known as the Kōbe Muslim Mosque (神戸ムスリムモスク, is a mosque located in Kōbe, in the Hyōgo Prefecture of Japan.
 Founded in October 1935, it is Japan's first mosque.
 Its construction was funded by donations collected by the Islamic Committee of Kōbe from 1928.
 (Note: Aga Khan III was a major contributor.
 He facilitated a meeting between the then East Pakistan Prime Minister and the Emperor of Japan to discuss the building of a mosque in Japan.
 The Emperor offered land for the mosque's construction.)
-The mosque was confiscated by the Imperial Japanese Navy in 1943, survived airaids in 1945, and withstood the Great Hanshin earthquake of 1995.
+The mosque was confiscated by the Imperial Japanese Navy in 1943, survived air raids in 1945, and withstood the Great Hanshin earthquake of 1995.
 It is located in the Kitano-cho foreign district of Kobe, one of the city's best-known tourist areas which features many old western style buildings.

 The mosque was built in traditional Indo-Islamic style by the Czech architect Jan Josef Švagr (1885–1969), the architect of a number of Western religious buildings throughout Japan.

 As of 2024, it was one of 113 mosques in Japan.